trueclean-energy/nucleargen/Plan.md

 1) Agent 1 - Schema Converstion (Tushin)

-As a PRA analyst with a non-OpenPRA model, I want to convert my model to OpenPRA format with minimal manual effort.
+As a PRA analyst with a non-OpenPRA model, I want to understand the domain better and be ready to move to the next stage of nuclear licensing.

-- Automatic detection of common schema types
-- Suggested field mappings between schemas
-- Ability to adjust mappings when needed
-- Preview of conversion results before finalizing
+Build - Simple schema analyzer that identifies key SAPHIRE components Ability to answer 5-10 predefined questions about schema conversion
+- Understand about relationships in the schema
+- Get more examples or context on a techincal element such as a basic event example
+- Understand more about the metrics in example files that adhere to the non OpenPRA schema model

+Must expose a sendRequest() function to communicate with other agents

 2) Agent 2 - Schema Validation (Noah)

 As a PRA analyst, I want a clear summary of validation issues in my model, so I can understand what needs to be fixed.
+3-5 validation rules focusing on naming conventions and references
 - Explanation of each issue with example fixes
 - Ability to export the validation report
 - Summary statistics of model completeness